benetao/Mathematical_Modeling_iGEM.CNPEM/README.md

   <h3 align="center">Mathematical Modeling iGEM.CNPEM</h3>

   <p align="center">
-    Wellcome to the repository from the iGEM.CNPEM Design League team, focused on the Mathematical Modeling of the project!
+    Welcome to the repository from the iGEM.CNPEM Design League team, focused on the Mathematical Modeling of the project!
   </p>
 </div>